 i j k

 Figure 4.
 OM photos of stone samples from a.
 Pidogo quarry; b.
 Valinho do Rei quarry; c.
 Reguengo do Fetal quarry; d.
 Cabeço do Roxo quarry; e.
 Outreiro do Sebastião quarry; f.
-Batalha Monastery royal cloister; g.
+Batalha Monastery, Royal Cloister; g.
 Batalha Monastery roof top; h.
 Batalha Monastery eaves arch; i.
 Batalha Monastery church railing 1; j.
 Batalha Monastery church railing 2; k.
-Batalha Monastery church baluster
+Batalha Monastery church baluster.

-The micrographs of thin-sections are presented in Figure 4, on which oolites, calcite crystals and fossils may be clearly distinguished.
-According to the classification scheme introduced by Flugel for identifying micro fossils [14] and classifying carbonate grains in microfacies studies [15][16], as well referring to previous biostratigraphy of carbonate succession [17][18], Table 1 summarizes the petrography features of the samples.
+The micrographs of the thin sections are presented in Figure 4, in which oolites, calcite crystals and fossils may be clearly distinguished.
+Based on the classification scheme introduced by Flügel for identifying microfossils [14] and classifying carbonate grains in microfacies studies [15], [16], and referring to previous biostratigraphy of carbonate succession [17], [18], Table 1 summarises the petrography features of the samples.

-The limestone samples from quarry Reguengo do Fetal, Cabeço do Roxo and the limestone samples from the Batalha Monastery roof top, eaves arch and church baluster show oolites with relatively uniform size and compacted dispersion.
-On the other hand, the Valinho do Rei samples show clear differences in carbonate clasts: there are peloids with small diameters (0.1 mm in avrage) and ooids (1 mm) ten times larger than them.
-The quarry Outreiro de Sebastião, the Batalha Monastery royal cloister and church railing 1 contain abundant marine microfossils.
-Large sized (up to 0.5~1 mm) sparite crystals can be identified as cement between oolites, along or inside the fossils, some were recrystallized from mud micrites (Figure 4c).
-According to the Dunham classification, all these stones can be classified as grain-supported [19].
+The limestone samples from the Reguengo do Fetal and Cabeço do Roxo quarries and the limestone samples from the Batalha Monastery roof top, eaves arch and church baluster show oolites of a relatively uniform size and with compacted dispersion.
+However, the Valinho do Rei samples show clear differences in carbonate clasts; there are peloids with small diameters (0.1 mm on average) and ooids that are ten times larger (1 mm).
+The Outreiro de Sebastião quarry, the Batalha Monastery royal cloister and church railing 1 contain abundant marine microfossils.
+Large-sized sparite crystals (up to 0.5~1 mm) can be identified as cement between oolites, alongside or inside the fossils, some of which was recrystallised from mud micrites (Figure 4c).
+According to the Dunham classification, all these stones can be classified as grain supported [19].
 The presence of sparry calcitic cements implies the deposition occurred in a high energy environment.

 Table 1.
 Petrographic features of limestone thin sections.